c-mueller/ads/README.md

   to prevent a automatic redownload everytime CoreDNS restarts.
 The lists get persisted everytime a update get performed.
     - If autoupdates have been turned off the list will be reloaded every time the application launches.
     Making this option pretty useless for this kind of configuration.
+- `whitelist <QNAME>` and `blacklist <QNAME>` Allows the explicit whitelisting or blacklisting of specific qnames.
+If a qname is on the whitelist it will not be blocked.
+- `whitelist-regex <REGEX>` and `blacklist-regex <REGEX>` identical to the regular whitelist and blacklist options.
+But instead of blocking a specific qname blocking is done for a regular expression.
+Yo might want to define exceptions to a regex blacklist entry.
+This can be done by using eitehr the `whitelist` or `whitelist-regex` options.